noblecloud/WeatherUnits/README.md

         Mile = 1760
         Base = 'Foot'

-    # Since the multipliers are defined in _Scale, changeScale() uses one parameter to change
+    # Since the multipliers are defined in _Scale, changeScale() uses one
-    # the scale within the same system
+    # parameter to change the scale within the same system.
     def _foot(self):
         return self.changeScale(self._Scale.Foot)

     # This function is called to convert from Imperial to Metric.
-Once its converted to
+Once its
-    # Metric, changeScale() is called within the Metric class to get to the final unit
+    # converted to Metric, changeScale() is called within the Metric class
+    # to get to the final unit.
     def _meter(self):
         return self._foot() * 0.3048